suadha93/ParFlow_DataRetrievalAndExtraction/README.md

     ]
 }
 ```
-   IndicatorPath: the path to the indicator netcdf file, string\
+   -IndicatorPath: the path to the indicator netcdf file, string\
-   stationID: name for your station/location, string\
+   -stationID: name for your station/location, string\
-   stationLat, stationLon: latitude and longitude of the station/location, integer\
+   -stationLat, stationLon: latitude and longitude of the station/location, integer\
-   ParFlowData : the path to the dataset in the THREDDS server, or where the dataset is saved, string\
+   -ParFlowData : the path to the dataset in the THREDDS server, or where the dataset is saved, string\
-   Depth: the needed depth in meters, integer
+   -Depth: the needed depth in meters, integer

 2. The indicator file "DE-0055_INDICATOR_regridded_rescaled_SoilGrids250-v2017_BGRvector_newAllv.nc", serves as input to the JSON file.
 This dataset is used to extract the latidudes and longitudes, and also it is important to ensure that the selected location does not fall directly in a water body.